LPhilip-CS/World-Life-Expectancy/README.md

 # World Life Expectancy 🌎
 Welcome to the World Life Expectancy Project!
-This initiative aims to analyze global life expectancy data to uncover insights into health trends and disparities across countries.
+A comprehensive analysis of global demographic data to understand and interpret trends in life expectancy across different regions and populations.
+This project aims to provide insights into the factors influencing life expectancy, identify patterns, temporal trends, correlation analysis, and present findings through dynamic visualizations to enhance understanding.

 Below is a brief overview to help you navigate through the project: